dominiksmolinski3/esx_proploot/README.md

 --------------------------------------------------

-Really simple resource created to loot props and receive items/weapons/money in GTA V FiveM, ESX framework
+simple resource created to loot props and receive items/weapons/money in GTA V FiveM, ESX framework

 beware of high cpu usage 13ms while idle due to a lot of props added, that can be changed in config script.
 ## Dependencies